Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Discussion

 \section{Discussion}

-In this work, we have introduced a general model-free network reconstruction pipeline based on the pairwise estimation of modified TE with time delays.
-Our framework effectively circumvents the curse of dimensionality inherent in conventional TE and CTE, which arises from the need for estimating high-dimensional probability distributions when reconstructing network structural connectivity.
-We also revealed a quadratic relationship between PTD-TE value and the coupling strength between nodes, providing a theoretical foundation for PTD-TE-based network reconstruction.
-We further demonstrated the orders of magnitude difference between PTD-TE values for connected and unconnected pairs, enabling accurate structural connectivity reconstruction.
-Our results showed that PTD-TE successfully reconstructs HH neuronal networks, as well as other nonlinear networks, including Lorenz networks, logistic networks, Rössler networks and linear recurrent neural networks, validating its underlying mechanism.
-Through comparisons with other methods across various networks, we demonstrated that PTD-TE consistently outperforms other methods, exhibiting its broad applicability to subnetwork reconstruction and robustness to noisy activity measurements.
-Finally, we applied PTD-TE to real spike-train data recorded from electrophysical experiments.
-High AUC values across all sessions, along with strong cross-condition consistency, further validate PTD-TE's applicability to real experimental data.
+In this work, we have introduced a general, model-free, and scalable network reconstruction pipeline that quantifies pairwise information flow with explicit time delays.
+The proposed framework effectively circumvents the curse of dimensionality inherent in conventional information-theoretic approaches, which arises from the requirement of estimating high-dimensional probability distributions in the course of reconstructing network structural connectivity.
+We also revealed a quadratic relationship between PDIF value and the coupling strength between nodes, providing a theoretical foundation for PDIF-based network reconstruction.
+We further demonstrated the orders of magnitude difference between PDIF values for connected and unconnected pairs, enabling accurate structural connectivity reconstruction.
+Our results showed that PDIF successfully reconstructs HH neuronal networks, as well as other nonlinear networks, including Lorenz networks, logistic networks, Rössler networks and random recurrent neural networks, validating its underlying mechanism.
+Through comparisons with other methods across various networks, we demonstrated that PDIF consistently outperforms other methods, exhibiting its broad applicability to subnetwork reconstruction and robustness to noisy activity measurements.
+Finally, we applied PDIF to real spike-train data recorded from electrophysiological experiments.
+High AUC values across all sessions, along with strong cross-condition consistency, further validate PDIF's applicability to real experimental data.